AlgoMaster Logo

 1.1 Functional Requirements

-• Support multiple elevators operating within the same building
+• Support multiple elevators serving multiple floors in a building

-• Handle both internal (cabin) and external (hall) floor requests
+• Handle internal requests (cabin buttons) and external requests (hall buttons with direction)

 1.2 Non-Functional Requirements